 If you do not have a job or paid internship for the summer, are still looking for one for a job/internship and you don't have any income, or the income you have is at or under 300 percent of Federal Poverty Level, you may be eligible for Commonwealth Care or a Mass Health Program.
 (Note if your employer offers you insurance and pays 33 percent of your plan, you will not be eligible for Commonwealth Care)

 You may want to see if the Commonwealth Choice Plans (available to those who are age 18 and older) or if the Young Adult Plans (available for those who are 18-26 yrs. old- Note it used to be 19-26) are choices for you. {A buyer beware on the Young Adult plans: Like the student health insurance plans offered by colleges/universities to students, all of the YAP plans, with the exception of the Blue Cross Blue Shield Young Adult Plan, have an annual limit on benefits or benefit caps on the amount they will pay out per year for coverage (i.e. they may only cover a total of $50,000 worth of medical bills per year and after you hit that amount you are responsible for the bills).
-Make sure you know what you are buying and what the YAP covers and what its benefit cap is before you buy it.}
+Make sure you know what you are buying and what the YAP covers and what its benefit cap is before you buy it.} AGAIN be aware of #2 in the warning section.

 If you are sick do not forgo care because you do not have insurance or due to your immigration status!
 We highly recommend that you locate the Community Health Center or Hospital in your neighborhood and go to them for care.